skanner909/PAN-AF/README.md

 This project is an automation framework for Palo Alto Networks firewalls.
 Instead of creating the same components for each new project (credential generation/storage, web framework, etc...), I opted to put my automation efforts into this framework.

-### Dynamin User Groups for Palo Alto Networks devices
+### Dynamic User Groups for Palo Alto Networks devices

 This package does quite a lot around dynamic user and dynamic group registration.
 The idea is to give you something consistent to correlate activity around as IP addresses change in a dynamic network.
 If you know more information about the device, you may add it in the database using the web interface.
 Otherwise, the code generates a user-id based on mac info and hostname if it is provided when requesting a DHCP lease.